agu-tmrv/Discord-bot/README.md

 # Discord-bot

+**Title:** Custom Discord Bot for League of Legends Players with an Economy System

-Custom Discord bot for League of Legends players with economy system.
-Written in Python3, using Nextcord library to create bot.
-Every line which begis with '@bot.slash_command' is a slash command in discord and every has their own functions.
-For example in /профиль person who registered to bot, can see his nickname which is in his discord,rank, and can see their money.
+The custom Discord bot designed specifically for League of Legends players comes equipped with an economy system.
+It is written in Python3, utilizing the Nextcord library to create the bot.
+Each line starting with '@bot.slash_command' represents a slash command within Discord, each with its own unique functions.
+For instance, the '/profile' command allows registered users to view their Discord nickname, rank, and current balance.

-Bot was created by desires of customer.
+The bot was developed to meet the specific requirements and desires of the customer.

-NOTE: DISCORD_TOKEN stored in other file named '.env' where actual token stores to keep privacy.
-We must never share this Token to keep privacy not only of BOT, but also keep secure our datas!
+**NOTE:** The Discord token ('DISCORD_TOKEN') is stored in a separate file named '.env' to maintain privacy.
+It is crucial never to share this token to ensure the privacy and security of not only the bot but also our data.

-**Now i want to show some commands:**
+**Let's explore some of the commands available:**

 **Profile command:**